 What is PRP ?

-Platelet Rich Plasma (PRP) is a natural compound created from your own blood plasma that has been enriched with concentrated platelets.
+Platelet Rich Plasma (PRP) is a compound created from your own blood plasma that has been enriched with concentrated platelets.
 These “platelets” are little packages of various growth factors made by your body that help heal and repair damaged tissue.

 Human blood components PRP